NCAA plans to allow athletes to profit…with restrictions

 April 20, 2020

 TALLAHASSEE, Fla.
 (CNS) -- Legislation awaiting the governor’s signature would allow student athletes to be paid for their image, but a final report by the NCAA on the topic doesn’t go as far as state lawmakers would like.

-The bill passed in Florida earlier this year allows student athletes to enter into endorsement deals and profit off their name, image and likeness, so long as they aren’t directly paid by their schools.
+allows student athletes to enter into endorsement deals and profit off their name, image and likeness, so long as they aren’t directly paid by their schools.

 “Dozens of sports, male and female athletes will be able to participate in the free market,” said House sponsor Chip LaMarca.

 Representative LaMarca calls the 31-page final report put out by the NCAA an embarrassment.

 “They basically said, here's the free market, we're just going to remove this part and this part and this part and you can play within the guidelines,” said LaMarca.

 The report recommends prohibiting group licensing for things like video games and excluding shoe and apparel endorsements.

 “Basically, you can do basically social media, some other endorsements and advertisements, but nothing of real consequence.”

 FSU Sports Management Professor Dr. Jason Pappas tells us the NCAA tried to strike a balance between allowing athletes to profit, while reducing recruitment advantages.